-Roofing including roof space Sloping roofs were visually inspected with the aid of binoculars where appropriate.
+Chimney stacks None. - Roofing including roof space Sloping roofs were visually inspected with the aid of binoculars where appropriate.
 Roof spaces were visually inspected and were entered where there was safe and reasonable access, normally defined as being from a 3m ladder within the property.
 If this is not possible, then physical access to the roof space may be taken by other means if the Surveyor deems it safe and reasonable to do so.
-The roof is pitched, ridged and clad with Rosemary clay tiles.
+The roof is pitched, ridged and surmounted with concrete tiles.
 Ridge details are of tile.
-Valley gutter details are formed in leadwork.
-Access to the roof space is through a ceiling hatch in the hallway.
-The roof is of a timber design with timber sarking and roofing felt linings.
-Insulation materials have been laid between ceiling joists.
+There is a monopitched and tiled roof over the front projection.
+Visible flashings are formed in leadwork.
+Access to the roof space is through a ceiling hatch in the first floor landing.
+The roof is of a timber design with roofing felt linings.
+Insulation materials have been laid between and over ceiling joists.
 Rainwater fittings Visually inspected with the aid of binoculars where appropriate.
-Rainwater units are of a mixed PVC/cast iron round and half round design.
+Gutters are of a half round PVC design.
+Downpipes are of round PVC sections.
 Main walls Visually inspected with the aid of binoculars where appropriate.
-Foundations and concealed parts were not exposed or inspected inspected.
-The main walls appear to be of a brick construction having an insulated external render finish.
+Foundations and concealed parts were not exposed or inspected.
+The main walls appear to be of a modern timber frame construction having an external finish comprising of render and pointed facing brick.

 Windows, external doors and joinery Internal and external doors were opened and closed where keys were available.
 Random windows were opened and closed where possible.
 Doors and windows were not forced open.
-WINDOWS: uPVC framed double glazed window units throughout.
-EXTERNAL DOOR: The subjects are entered via a side uPVC framed double glazed door.
+WINDOWS: uPVC framed double window units throughout.
+EXTERNAL DOORS: The subjects are entered at the front via a uPVC framed double glazed door.
+In the dining kitchen there are uPVC framed double glazed sliding patio doors leading to the rear garden.

 External decorations Visually inspected.
-Low maintenance uPVC.
+Low maintenance uPVC/timber.

 Conservatories / porches None.

+None.

-Communal areas None.
-Garages and permanent outbuildings Visually inspected.
-There is a detached outbuilding in the rear garden.
+Garages and permanent outbuildings None.

 Outside areas and boundaries Visually inspected.
-The garden grounds are predominantly surfaced with lawn, paving slabs, stone chips and pathway.
-There is a driveway providing off-street parking facilities.
+Front and rear garden grounds pertain to the subject property.
+There is a driveway providing off street parking facilities.
 Boundaries are defined by timber fencing.

+Communal areas

 Ceilings Visually inspected from floor level.
-Plastered/plasterboard design.
-Ceilings in some rooms have a textured finish.
+Plasterboard design.
 Internal walls Visually inspected from floor level.
 Using a moisture meter, walls were randomly tested for dampness where considered appropriate.
+Plasterboard design.